Ph.D., University of London

 Laura M Calkins holds an undergraduate degree in international relations from The Honors College and James Madison College at Michigan State University.
 She was awarded a Fulbright Scholarship to the United Kingdom, and she elected to study international relations at the London School of Economics and Political Science, where she earned a Master of Science degree in 1984.
 She was awarded The School?s Bursary by the School of Oriental and African Studies (SOAS), where she earned a Master of Arts degree in Modern Far Eastern History.
 With the support of an Overseas Research Student Award from the Committee of Vice-Chancellors of the Universities of the United Kingdom, she earned a doctorate from SOAS, University of London, in the Modern International History of Asia.

 Calkins has held an assistant professorship at Oglethorpe University, Atlanta, and a Postdoctoral Fellowship in Ethics and Value Studies from the National Science Foundation at the University of Michigan?s College of Engineering.
 Among her other positions have been that of Program Manager of the Women?s Studies Program at the University of Michigan, Assistant Research Scientist at Michigan?s Bentley Historical Library, and Assistant Oral Historian at the Vietnam Archive, Texas Tech University.
-She is the co-author, with Dr Richard Burks Verrone, of Voices from Vietnam: Eyewitness Accounts of the War, 1954-1975 (London: David and Charles, 2005).
+She is the co-author, with Dr Richard Burks Verrone, of Voices from Vietnam: Eyewitness Accounts of the War, 1954-1975 (London: David and Charles, 2005) and in 2013 published China and the First Vietnam War, 1947-54 (New York: Routledge, 2013).

 In 2008 she was a member of the National Endowment for the Humanities Institute on ?Holy Land, Holy City? at the Centre for Hebrew and Jewish Studies, University of Oxford.
 She has served as Director of the Women?s Studies Program at Texas Tech University since 2007, and as a member and then Chair of the Humanities Core Area Committee of the SACS accreditation review effort based in the TTU Office of the Provost.
 In 2009 she was a visiting faculty member of the L?Ecole des Hautes Etudes en Sciences Sociales in Paris, and she was appointed as an Assistant Professor of International and Comparative History in the TTU Department of History in 2009.